jrondonZ/Final_Project_COM214/README.md

 We followed an Agile approach with daily standups.
 Initial setup and model creation was done collaboratively.
 Then, we split into:
 - Josiah : User authentication & authorization
-- Person B: Categories CRUD & views
+- Rebecca : Categories CRUD & views
 - Person C: ToDos CRUD & views

 We resolved merge conflicts through pull requests and code reviews.